China seeks to wrest offshore rig crown from Singapore, Korea

 “We are far ahead of the Chinese,” said Ahn Ik-chul, head of Daewoo Shipbuilding’s public relations, citing the solid track record of Korean yards in delivery reliability.

-By contrast, Yantai Raffles, now a unit of China International Marine Containers (Group) Ltd (000039.SZ)200039.SZ, had suffered a series of delivery delays in recent years that irked customers including BP (BP.L) and China Oilfield Services Ltd (2883.HK).
+By contrast, Yantai Raffles, now a unit of China International Marine Containers (Group) Ltd , had suffered a series of delivery delays in recent years that irked customers including BP and China Oilfield Services Ltd.

 “We expect the new rigs will also be built in Singapore and South Korea.
 That’s where the quality is,” Maersk Drilling’s CEO Claus Hemmingsen told Reuters.